College Goal Sunday Washington

 When is College Goal Sunday Washington?

-College Goal Sunday will take place at Washington State University Vancouver in the Firstenburg Student Commons at 1 p.m. on January 20, 2013.
-Join us for refreshments and door prizes! - EVENT PASSED
+College Goal Sunday will take place at Clark College in Gaiser Hall at 1 p.m.
+Sunday, January 26, 2014.
+Join us for refreshments and door prizes!

 Why should you attend?

 There will be presentations on Getting into College and Succeeding, Scholarships and theWashboard and Financial Aid 101.
 These presentations will be offered in English, ASL, Spanish, and Russian.

 - Your social security card/number or Alien registration

 - Your income information * (Bank statements; a W-2 or pay stub, if you have a job; past tax return, if you filed)